Making Tax Digital: 8 common myths busted

 Myth 5.
 HMRC will provide me with free software

-HMRC does not provide software for MTD.
-MTD-compatible software is available from dedicated third-party providers such as FreeAgent.
+HMRC does not provide software for Making Tax Digital.
+MTD-compatible software is only available from dedicated third-party providers such as FreeAgent.

 Myth 6.
 Making Tax Digital means I’ll need to keep extra records

-HMRC has confirmed that businesses following MTD for VAT rules do not need to keep any more records than they do already or provide more information to HMRC.
+HMRC has confirmed that businesses following MTD for VAT rules do not need to keep any more records than they did previously, nor provide any more information to HMRC.